syncfusion-content/windowsforms-docs/WindowsForms/GridRecordNavigationControl/Style.md

 ---
 layout: post
-title: Style | Windows Forms | Syncfusion
+title: Style in Windows Forms GridRecordNavigationControl control | Syncfusion
-description: style
+description: Learn about Style support in Syncfusion Windows Forms GridRecordNavigationControl control and more details.
 platform: windowsforms
 control: GridRecordNavigation
 documentation: ug
 ---

-# Style
+# Style in Windows Forms GridRecordNavigationControl

 The RecordNavigationControl supports Visual Styles like Default, Metro, and Office2016 by using the Style property.